klarman-cell-observatory/forceatlas2/README.md

-# Gephi Force Atlas2 in 3-d
+# Gephi Force Atlas2 in 2 or 3-d

 ## Features